iridis-rs/iridis/README.md

 For a complete example of a project with multiple nodes—both statically linked and dynamically loaded—see [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark).

+## Python

+It's possible to write your nodes in python.
+You will need to add the `PythonFileExt` plugin into your runtime to be able to load a `.py` file.
+See
+[pyridis](https://github.com/iridis-rs/pyridis) for a detailed description of the python support.

 ## Benchmark

 See [iridis-benchmark](https://github.com/iridis-rs/iridis-benchmark) for a detailed description of the benchmark.